 Collector Cars Are Not Tax-Free

-When it comes to collector cars, they can be a popular collectible among the wealthy.
-However, there several tax issues surrounding collectible cars that you should be aware of if this is your collectible of choice.
+Cars, particularly classic ones, have always been a popular collectible.
+However, there several tax issues surrounding collectible cars that you should be aware of.
 It’s no secret that the IRS loves to make waves with its investigations.
 Well-to-do car collectors who decide to skimp on their full tax bill are the perfect targets for the IRS to make examples of.

 How Much Do You Owe?

 So let’s take a look at some of the issues you should know about when collecting cars as well as some tips to make sure you’re paying the proper amount of tax on your collector cars.